JackAdams/meteor-html2docx/README.md

 `linkStyle="text-decoration: none;"` puts a custom style attribute on the link

-`css="h1 { color: red; }" adds a custom set of css styles to the `.docx` file that is generated
+`css="h1 { color: red; }"` adds a custom set of css rules to the `.docx` file that is generated

 `filename="my_word_doc"` changes the name of the downloaded file (default is "export")

 #### Warning

+Application styles will not appear in the `.docx` file unless they're inline styles or explicitly defined using the `css` parameter.

 This is not going to work in all browsers.
-Application styles will not appear in `.docx` file unless they're inline styles or explicitly defined in the `css` parameter.
+See [this post](http://www.effectiveui.com/blog/2015/02/23/generating-a-downloadable-word-document-in-the-browser/) (from which inspiration for this package was drawn), and note that this package only uses the download attribute of the `<a>` tag.